coder187/covidtracker/README.md

 6. Type ```git clone``` and then paste the URL you copied earlier.\
 ```$ git clone https://github.com/YOUR-USERNAME/YOUR-REPOSITORY```
 7. Press **Enter** to create your local clone.
+8. Note: A CORS Plugin may be needed to run the system locally.

 ## Deploy Locally via zip file download
 1. On GitHub, navigate to the main page of the repository @ [https://github.com/coder187/covidtracker](https://github.com/coder187/covidtracker)